duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 Teachers introduce ethics and explain why it is significant.

+The origin of the term ethics:
 The term ethics comes from the word "ethos", which is Greek for "way of living".

+What is ethics:
 When there is a difficult situation, there are multiple possible solutions.
 Ethics consists of moral principles and values of a person or a group of people.
 It affects how we choose to live our lives, what we think is wrong and right in morals and situations, and what our responsibilities are.

+Importance of ethics:
 By considering ethics during decision making, we can make better decisions that would benefit individuals and society as a whole.

 ### Main Lesson